rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 #### Auto Scaling Groups - Scaling Policies
 + Target Tracking Scaling:

-Target tracking scaling is a method of autoscaling where you set a target value for a specific metric, and AWS adjusts the number of instances in your Auto Scaling Group (ASG) to maintain that target.
+    + Target tracking scaling is a method of autoscaling where you set a target value for a specific metric, and AWS adjusts the number of instances in your Auto Scaling Group (ASG) to maintain that target.
-In your case, you want to keep the average CPU utilization of your ASG at around 40%.
+    + If you want to keep the average CPU utilization of your ASG at around 40%.
 You create a target tracking scaling policy for CPU utilization with a target value of 40%.
-AWS Auto Scaling continuously monitors the CPU utilization across all instances in your ASG.
+    + AWS Auto Scaling continuously monitors the CPU utilization across all instances in your ASG.
 If the average CPU utilization deviates from the target, Auto Scaling automatically adds or removes instances to bring the average CPU utilization back to the target value.

 + Simple/Step Scaling:

-Simple scaling, also known as step scaling, allows you to define specific scaling actions based on CloudWatch alarms.
+    + Simple scaling, also known as step scaling, allows you to define specific scaling actions based on CloudWatch alarms.
-You create CloudWatch alarms for CPU utilization exceeding 70% and falling below 30%.
+    + You create CloudWatch alarms for CPU utilization exceeding 70% and falling below 30%.
 These alarms trigger when the CPU utilization crosses the specified thresholds.
-Then, you configure simple scaling policies to respond to these alarms:
+    + Then, you configure simple scaling policies to respond to these alarms:
-When the CPU exceeds 70%, you add 2 instances to the ASG to handle the increased load.
+    + When the CPU exceeds 70%, you add 2 instances to the ASG to handle the increased load.
-When the CPU falls below 30%, you remove 1 instance from the ASG to reduce resource consumption.
+    + When the CPU falls below 30%, you remove 1 instance from the ASG to reduce resource consumption.
-These simple scaling policies provide a reactive approach to scaling, responding directly to sudden spikes or drops in CPU utilization.
+    + These simple scaling policies provide a reactive approach to scaling, responding directly to sudden spikes or drops in CPU utilization.

 + Scheduled Scaling:

-Scheduled scaling allows you to anticipate changes in demand based on known usage patterns or expected events.
+    + Scheduled scaling allows you to anticipate changes in demand based on known usage patterns or expected events.
-In your case, you anticipate increased demand at 5 pm on Fridays and want to proactively scale up your infrastructure to handle it.
+    + In your case, you anticipate increased demand at 5 pm on Fridays and want to proactively scale up your infrastructure to handle it.
-You create a scheduled scaling action to increase the minimum capacity of your ASG to 10 instances at 5 pm on Fridays.
+    + You create a scheduled scaling action to increase the minimum capacity of your ASG to 10 instances at 5 pm on Fridays.
-By increasing the minimum capacity, you ensure that your infrastructure is ready to handle the anticipated higher workload without delays or performance issues.
+    + By increasing the minimum capacity, you ensure that your infrastructure is ready to handle the anticipated higher workload without delays or performance issues.